What is The Role of Microservices in DevOps: Better Together

 Modern applications and microservices go well together.
 Changing to the microservices architecture helps organizations to improve their productivity and also deliver solutions quickly to those that need scalable and flexible solutions.
 Loosely coupled microservices communicate only via RESTful APIs.
 This modularity helps to accelerate software delivery, which suits DevOps just fine.
 It is best to say that the microservices architecture can be described as a natural progression of DevOps.

-As each of the microservices runs autonomously with a separate database, the different microservices teams do not have to wait until the entire application is completed and ready to be deployed.
+As each of the microservices runs autonomously with a separate database management, the different microservices teams do not have to wait until the entire application is completed and ready to be deployed.
 In short, the delivery pipeline is speeded up in the case of microservices.

 Contact us today for first-quality digital transformation services!